 Second, while it is plausible to argue that higher bail amounts deter flight by inducing greater ex ante monitoring and ex post search (indeed, we have estimated downward sloping flight schedules in the Appendix in Table 8), the low-price auction mechanism tests our faith in the deterrence effect of bail.
-There is reason to doubt the assumption that lower auction bids would induce higher probabilities of flight.170 Even without side payments, bond dealers might well have an incentive to substantially decrease their bids for a large class of defendants who, regardless of bail, are relatively likely to appear in court.
-The possibility that bond auctions would produce low fees for a large class of defendants, an auction system would actually produce more equitable results than the current system, which now increases the costs of pretrial release without deterring flight.171
+There is reason to doubt the assumption that lower auction bids would induce higher probabilities of flight.
+Even without side payments, bond dealers might well have an incentive to substantially decrease their bids for a large class of defendants who, regardless of bail, are relatively likely to appear in court.
+The possibility that bond auctions would produce low fees for a large class of defendants is not an embarrassment for the proposal, however.
+For this class of defendants, an auction system would actually produce more equitable results than the current system, which now increases the costs of pretrial release without deterring flight.